Spirometry (lung function) practice registration

 - confidentiality and record-keeping obligations

-- a mechanism for audit and enhancement of registration requirements.
+- a mechanism for audit.

 Lodging your application

 To lodge your application you must:

 - complete the online application form